Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: JCD Principle

+where $n'_{\rm z}$ is the number of zeros in the sequence $\pmb{x}'_j$.
 In~\cite{AbFeMa11}, a simplified sub-optimal version of (\ref{eqn:n8}), which takes into account pairwise a priori probabilities only, can be found.
-It is worth noting that the optimal combination rule (\ref{eqn:n8}) and its sub-optimal (pairwise) version in~\cite{AbFeMa11} coincide in the case with $n=2$.
-Therefore, (\ref{eqn:n8}) reduces to that shown\footnote{Note that (10) in~\cite{MaFeAbFrRa10} contains a typographical error.} in~\cite{MaFeAbFrRa10} for the case with $n=2$.
-In Fig.~\ref{img:trans_n3}, the LLR transformation (\ref{eqn:n8}) is shown for $n=3$ sources and $\rho=0.95$.
-Note that the LLR transformation (\ref{eqn:n8}) is monotonic with respect to each input variable.
+It is worth noting that the optimal combination rule (\ref{eqn:n8}) and its sub-optimal (pairwise) version in~\cite{AbFeMa11} coincide for $N=2$.
+Therefore, (\ref{eqn:n8}) reduces to equation (10) in~\cite{MaFeAbFrRa10} for $N=2$.\footnote{Note that (10) in~\cite{MaFeAbFrRa10} contains a typographical error.
+In fact, $e^{{\rm LLR}_{x,j}}$ and $e^{-{\rm LLR}_{x,j}}$ should be replaced by $e^{{\rm LLR}_{x,j}}/(1+e^{{\rm LLR}_{x,j}})$ and $1/(1+e^{{\rm LLR}_{x,j}})$, respectively.} Note also that the LLR transformation (\ref{eqn:n8}) is monotonic with respect to each input variable $\{{\rm LLR}_{{\rm in,}j}^{(m)}\}$.

 The scheduling of the BP procedure on the overall graph can be serially performed as follows.
-We initialize the messages emitted by the function nodes $\{p(\pmb{x}_j)\}_{j=1}^{L}$ to zero and run ``internal'' BP iterations within the component Tanner graph $\mathcal{C}_1$.
-At the end of these BP iterations, messages $\{{\rm LLR}_{{\rm in,}j}^{(k)}\}_{j=1}^{L}$ are fed to the connecting nodes $\{p(\pmb{x}_j)\}_{j=1}^{L}$ which, in turn, emit new LLRs for the other component Tanner graph $\mathcal{C}_2$.
-The same operation is repeated for the computation of the LLRs to be fed into $\mathcal{C}_3$, and so on until $\mathcal{C}_n$.
-The iterations between the $n$ Tanner graphs, through the connection nodes, are referred to as ``external.''
+The messages emitted by the function nodes $\{P(\pmb{x}_j)\}_{j=1}^{k}$ can be initialized to zero and ``internal'' BP iterations within the component Tanner graph $\mathcal{C}_1$ run.
+At the end of these BP iterations, the messages $\{{\rm LLR}_{{\rm in,}j}^{(\ell)}\}_{j=1}^{k}$ are fed to the connecting nodes $\{P(\pmb{x}_j)\}_{j=1}^{k}$ which, in turn, emit new LLRs for the other component Tanner graph $\mathcal{C}_2$.
+This operation is repeated for the computation of the LLRs to be fed into $\mathcal{C}_3$, and so on until $\mathcal{C}_N$.
+The iterations between the $N$ Tanner graphs, through the connection nodes, are referred to as ``external.''
 Note that the results in Section~\ref{sec:performance} are obtained using this BP scheduling.
-However, different scheduling can be considered, as in~\cite{YePfNa10}, where the BP procedure is performed on the overall Tanner graph without resorting to internal and external iterations.
+However, different scheduling can be considered, leading to slightly different performance.
+As an example, in~\cite{YePfNa10} the BP procedure is performed, for $N=2$, on the overall Tanner graph, without resorting to internal and external iterations.
+Extending this approach to a scenario with $N\geq3$ is an open and challenging issue.